We offer a number of free resources for our projects. Scroll down to see the free resources that we currently have available for:

 Email RAF100@big-ideas.org to receive your free resources.

-Secondary schools that want to take part will be sent the Inspirational Women resource pack.
-This contains lesson plans and assembly outlines, as well as information on the stories of 20 inspirational women from the First World War.
+Groups that want to take part in Trailblazers will be sent the Inspirational Women resource pack.
+This contains lesson plans, assembly outlines and research tips as well as information on the stories of 20 inspirational women from the First World War.

 Email email@example.com to receive your free resource pack.